alaa-alchal/Portfolio/README.md

 # Personal Python and SQL Projects:

-Most significant project can be found in Python and SQL under the name: Airbnb Profit Analysis 2022
+Most significant project can be found in Python & SQL Projects under the name: Airbnb Profit Analysis 2022

 This repository was created to demonstrate my personal data manipulation skills in Python and SQL.